 When writing the cover letter, the next item to include is how you would like to move forward in the hiring process.
 Asking for an interview is a great way to demonstrate your interest in the position and excitement about potential opportunities.
 Whether you ask for a phone or face-to-face interview, always make sure to follow up your letter with an email to schedule an appointment at a time that works best for both parties.

 Step 3: Conclusion

 When writing the cover letter, The final step is to conclude it.
 To do this effectively, make sure to include the following in your conclusion:

 Leave a call to action

 The first thing to include in the conclusion of your cover letter is a call to action.
 It is vital to confirm that you have received the hiring manager’s attention and tell them how they can contact you.
 Ensure to provide your phone number and email to help the hiring manager contact you if they have any questions.
 Also, mention that you hope to hear from them regarding the next steps in the hiring process.

 The next thing to include in the conclusion of your cover letter is to thank the hiring manager/recipient for their time and consideration.
 Thank them for taking the time to go through your application.

 The medical assistant cover letter is an integral part of the application process.
 It is usually the first impression an employer will get of you.
 Therefore, you must make a great first impression with your cover letter.
 In addition, you can use this template to write your personal and customized cover letter that highlights your skills, abilities, experience, and how you can fit into the organization.

-Given below are sample letters that you can use to write your medical assistant cover letter when applying for a medical assistant position.
+Given below is a template that you can use to write your cover letter when applying for a medical assistant position: